atk4/book/en/index.rst

 Another View is a CRUD (Record Manager UI allowing to create update or delete records).

-To allow user to interract, you just need to add "CRUD" into "Page".
+To allow user to interract, you just need to add "CRUD" into a "Page".
 Open file admin/page/index.php and add::

     class page_index extends Page {